EliteGreyIT67/Charity_Recon/STATE_RESOURCES.md

 <a id="contents"></a>
 # State-Specific Resources for Animal Rescue Organizations

+*Last Updated: October 26, 2025*

-*Suggestion: Government agency information, websites, and contact details can change.
-To ensure the accuracy of this valuable resource, consider periodically verifying the links and information provided below.
-You might also find it helpful to add a "Last Updated: 06-01-2025" note at the top of this document.*
+*Government agency information, websites, and contact details can change.
+To ensure the accuracy of this valuable resource, consider periodically verifying the links and information provided below.*

 Each state has its own regulations, registration requirements, and consumer complaint contacts.
 Use the expandable section below for direct links to your state’s: